Top Takeaways From This Post

 - They often cost less in comparison to a hotel room.
 Junior and family suites at most dog-friendly hotels in Germany cost way more than a 2-bedroom family holiday home or Airbnb apartment.
 There are also additional charges per night to keep pets.

 - They offer more privacy than a hotel.
 If you have ever known a cat you will agree that even the friendliest of cats need some time to warm up to strangers.
 At a hotel, your kitty may have to deal with room service every day which might get stressful for him.
 Whereas at a holiday home you have the entire space to yourself for the duration of the stay.
-You can leave the kitty at the home without worries if you want to explore the place without the cat for a few hours.
+You can leave the kitty at a cat-friendly accommodation without worries if you want to explore the place without your pet for a few hours.

-You can find suitable accommodation all over Germany via TUI Ferienhaus if you want to travel with your four-legged babies.
-They have a collection of pet-friendly holiday homes not only in Germany, but also in nearby EU countries like Denmark, Austria, France, and Italy.
+You can find several pet-friendly accommodation in Germany via TUI Ferienhaus if you want to travel with your four-legged babies.
+They have a collection of dog-friendly holiday homes in Germany, as well as in nearby EU countries like Denmark, Austria, France, and Italy.

 What Are The Best Dog-Friendly Destinations in Germany

 Whether holidays at the North Sea or the Baltic Sea, in the low mountain ranges or at the lakes around Brandenburg, there are numerous possibilities to spend a wonderful holiday with pets in Germany.

-Let’s take a look at some pet-friendly holiday destinations in Germany and everything you should know before hitting the road with your doggo/ kitty.
+Let’s take a look at some dog-friendly holiday destinations in Germany and everything you should know before hitting the road with your doggo/ kitty.